JS: Setting up the environment

 You can see all this with your own eyes in a special package created by Hexlet as an example of a standard design.

-is started.
+Development dependencies are always installed when npm install is started.
 Here, the developers assumed that this command is most often called during development, so the shortest option was left for the development environment.
 You need to add a special flag for production:

-When the project is built to be deployed to a server (e.g., through GitHub Actions), the flag must be applied with npm ci
+When the project is built to be deployed to a server (e.g., through GitHub Actions), the flag must be applied with npm ci:

 Although you'll get acquainted with production a little later, you should know about devDependencies right away because they're found in the source files of the vast majority of projects and it should not be a surprise.